UgisBrekis/lazy-resource/README.md

 The Pro: It’s incredibly lightweight.

 The Con: It’s a workflow killer.
 You lose the drag-and-drop experience, you lose type safety, and you end up "hardcoding" paths that break when files move.
-It feels like a step backward into the dark.
+Paths don't break if you use UID, but good luck telling if you have the right resource referenced in your code by looking at the UID.
+That is not a great experience you're having right there.

 ### 💡 The Solution: LazyResource